 Introduction: In this article, to help celebrate Women’s History Month, Gena Philibert-Ortega searches old newspapers to learn more about the National Council of Jewish Women.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 In 1893 Hannah G. Solomon was asked to organize Jewish women to participate in the Chicago World’s Fair.
 “When Hannah and her recruits discovered that participation was not substantive, but would consist of pouring coffee and other hostess duties, they walked out.”* Hannah would go on to found the National Council of Jewish Women (NCJW), which continues to conduct grassroots activism today, 124 years later.